nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 #### Delete task from team: `delete task`

-You realise that the task that you added is too big and can be split into smaller sub-tasks.
+You realise that the task that you created is actually not very important, and you'd like to remove it.
 Not to worry, you can delete the tasks easily with `delete task`!
-First, identify the index number of task in the task list of [current team section](#current-team-section).
+First, identify the index of the task in the task list of [current team section](#current-team-section).
 If you are not able to find the task visibly, refer to [find task command](#finding-a-task-find-task).
 Next, key in `delete task <INDEX_NUMBER>` to remove the task from TruthTable.

 The `delete task` command allows you to delete the specified task from TruthTable.
 The task deleted will be removed from the task list of the [current team section](#current-team-section).
-Let us run through how to delete a task.
+Let us run through an example on how to delete a task.

 Suppose you want to delete a task called `Merge PR`.
 Identify the index number of `Merge PR` in the